ArtursBaskovs/art-board-app/README.md

 I used Framer Motion library to add all drag and resize functionality for elements on this board.

 It was created for my learning and practicing purposes.
 I was learning how to build a project using React.
 How to use available libraries, integrate an api, how to implement basic React tools and concepts with TypeScript.

-To create this project I was using Vite, TypeScript, SCSS, Framer Motion, OpaenAI api.
+To create this project I was using Vite, TypeScript, SCSS, Framer Motion, OpaenAI API, Context API.

 This web app helps users to generate and orginize ideas for their art projects.